Maurice1995/Proxmark3_Tag_Provisioning_Python/README.md

 ## Important Note
 If running this from cmd.exe paths need to be absolute.
 VSCode on the other hand is also fine with relative paths.
-We suggest running it with VS Code since this will work right out the bat.
+We suggest running it with VS Code since this will work right off the bat.